 After the surface is well-prepared and primed, you can start with spray paint.

-Make sure you use a good spray gun and avoid painting with a brush, roller, or a sponge.
+Make sure you use a good spray gun and avoid painting with a brush, roller, or sponge.

 You should apply at least three coats of paint to your UPVC window frames.